dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 ### Posts

 This will be the default page.
 It will display a list of posts.
 These posts can look like whatever you want.
 The posts will be stored in the redux state rather than any single component so this will need to be a connected component that connects to `state.posts.all`.
+In your listing you should utilize each posts *cover_url*, *title*, and *tags*.
+Note: the video demo does not show *cover_url*'s but you should. 😄

 Try the curl commands above,  you'll see that one of the fields you get back in the JSON is `id`.
 You'll use that construct `NavLink` elements to `posts/:postid` when you render the posts.
 Each post should be clickable to open it full page using the router.

 Min specs at a glance:

 * default page listing all posts
-* show title and tags (for now)
 * use post id to link to full view
+* show *cover_url*, *title*, *tags* in some form - can be a list, can be tiles, whatever you want!

 Hint: As this is a connected component that relies on the list of posts, you'll want to run your `fetchPosts()` ActionCreator from `componentDidMount`.